josemontano1996/teslo-shop/README.md

 If you would like to test all the standart user functionalities you can log in with the a prepopulated user using the email: 'user@user.com', and password: 123456.
 For security reasons admin account credentials are not given, but you can locally run the proyect and use the standart prepopulated admin account 'admin@admin.com' with a password of '123456'.

-At the bottom of this README you have the installation guide, which uses docker to makes things more simple, in 3 simple steps, plus configurationg your .env you can have the application running locally.
+At the bottom of this README you have the installation guide, which uses docker to make things more simple, in 3 simple steps, plus configurationg your .env you can have the application running locally.

 ## Next.js